Ghulam Ali (singer): Career

 Ghulam Ali started singing for Radio Pakistan, Lahore in 1960.
-Along with singing ghazals, Ghulam Ali composes music for his ghazals.
+Along with singing ghazals, Ghulam Ali composed music for his ghazals.
 His compositions are raga-based and sometimes include a scientific mixture of ragas.
-He is known for blending gharana-gaayaki into ghazal and this gives his singing the capability to touch people's hearts.
+He is known for blending gharana-gaaiaki into ghazal and this gives his singing the capability to touch people's hearts.
 He sings Punjabi songs too.
 Many of his Punjabi songs have been popular and have been part of Punjab's own cultural diaspora.
 Though from Pakistan, Ghulam Ali remains as popular in India as in Pakistan.
 Asha Bhosle has done joint music albums with him.

-He was introduced to Hindi cinema with a Hindi film song Chupke Chupke Raat Din written by the poet Hasrat Mohani in B. R. Chopra's film, Nikaah (1982).
-Other popular ghazals include Hungama Hai Kyon Barpa and Awaargi.
+He was introduced to Bombay cinema with an Urdu film song Chupke Chupke Raat Din written by the poet Hasrat Mohani in B R Chopra's film, Nikaah (1982).
+Other popular ghazals include Hungama Hai Kyun Barpa and Awaargi.
 He tends to select the ghazals of famous poets.

 On being questioned about Pakistani pop groups, Ghulam Ali replied, "Frankly, I am really bewildered at their style of singing.
 How can you sing a song by running and jumping around the stage?
 The stage is meant for performing not for acrobatics."

 Ghulam Ali has also sung some Nepali ghazals like Kina kina timro tasveer, Gajalu tee thula thula aankha, Lolaaeka tee thula and Ke chha ra diun in Nepali language with Narayan Gopal, a well known Nepali singer, and composer Deepak Jangam.
 Those songs were written by King Mahendra of Nepal.
 These songs were compiled in an album entitled Narayan Gopal, Ghulam Ali Ra Ma, and are popular among Nepali music lovers to this day.

 One of his memorable concerts was at the Taj Mahal.
 On being asked about the future of ghazal singers, he said he enjoyed popular ghazal singer Adithya Srinivasan's ghazals, who performed the opening act at his concert in 2012 at Bangalore.

 Recently, in February 2013, the maestro became the first person to receive the Bade Ghulam Ali Khan award.
 Commenting on this, he said," I am indebted to the Indian government for giving me this award.
 For me, it is the greatest award I have received because it is named after my guru."

 He also received the first Swaralaya Global Legend Award (2016) at Trivandrum, Kerala, India.

 Furthermore, Ghulam Ali was the singer of choice for His late Majesty the king of Nepal Mahendra Birbikram Shah Dev.
 Ghulam Ali sang a number of popular songs written by King Mahendra.